Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

 What: Formats the `.tmc` and `.tcp` files with newlines and indentation.

 Why: Makes these files readable for humans.
 Normally TwinCAT doesn't put any newlines or indentation in these files.
-Useful if you would like to have these files in source control.
+Useful if you would like to have these files in source control and clearly see the differences.

 `trailing-whitespace`

 What: Removes spaces and tabs at the end of lines.

 Why: Whitespace at the end of a line have no influence on code execution.
 You can add or remove as many as you'd like.
 But they can show up as useless changes if someone adds some or removes them.

 `check-yaml`